The two basic trust structures are revocable and irrevocable.

 There are certain irrevocable trusts that are intended to last for only a specific term of years.
 Two examples are grantor retained annuity trusts (GRATs) and qualified personal residence trusts (QPRTs).

-- GRATs are a common way for people to minimize taxes on financial gifts to their beneficiaries.
-With this type of trust, you contribute assets to the trust and earn a rate of return specified by the IRS as the 7520 rate.2 When the terms of the trust end, leftover assets (based on any appreciation and the 7520 rate) can go to your beneficiaries tax-free.
+When the terms of the trust end, any remaining funds, including appreciation on the funds, transfer to your beneficiaries gift-tax free.
 If you’re no longer alive when the terms end, the assets will be part of the estate and subject to estate tax.

 These are strategies to leverage both time and appreciation to get assets out of your estate with the goal of saving money on estate taxes.

-A self-settled trust (also called a domestic asset protection trust) can be set up to protect assets from future creditors, though it’s not an option in every state.
+A domestic asset protection trust (DAPT), also called a self-settled trust, can be set up to protect assets from future creditors, though it’s not an option in every state.
 Some people set up this type of trust for their children so that assets stay in the family in the event of a divorce (the spouse wouldn’t have a claim on the assets).

 These are just some of the many types of trusts available.
 When you know what you want out of your trust and how you want it to affect future generations, you can work with your tax and legal advisors to narrow down which trust makes the most sense for you.